What Is Marinol and How It Relates to Medical Marijuana Use

 Inactive Marinol Ingredients

-Besides the main acting dronabinol, each Marinol gelatine capsule contains additional substances that add to its pharmacological potency.
 These are glycerin, titanium dioxide, and iron compounds, all supporting its chemical stability.
-The main solvent used in this drug is sesame oil.
+The primary solvent used in this drug is sesame oil.

-In other words, Marinol capsules are not just THC pills, they contain additional pharmacologically inactive ingredients to aid its physiological efficacy.
+To be more precise, Marinol capsules are not just THC pills.
+They contain additional pharmacologically inactive ingredients to aid its physiological efficacy.

 What Is Marinol Prescribed For?